 Download the current install media from the Microsoft website.
 Windows will not be installed, but the install media will give access to the command line tools in Windows.
 Select the version of Windows that is closest to the version of Windows installed on the Mac (Windows 8, Windows 10).
 It does not matter what edition of Windows is used, since Windows is not going to be installed.

 To create the USB Flash drive, follow these steps:

-- Mount the Windows ISO that was downloaded from Microsoft.
-To mount the ISO, double click on the ISO in the Finder.
+- Mount the Windows ISO downloaded from Microsoft.
+To mount the ISO, double-click on the ISO in Finder.

 - If there is not an AutoUnattend.xml at the top level of the drive (as shown below), download AutoUnattend.xml, unzip it, and add it to the drive.
 AutoUnattend.xml provides the location of the $WinPEDriver$ folder to load the drivers during boot.

-- The 2018 MacBook Air (and potentially Macs after that) have cannot load the IntelMEI driver and give a “Windows Setup could not install one or more boot-critical drivers.
-To install Windows, make sure that the drivers are valid, and restart the installation”.
-On the USB Flash drive, open the $WinPEDriver$ and remove the IntelMEI folder.
+- The 2018 MacBook Air (and potentially Macs after that) cannot load the IntelMEI driver and give a “Windows Setup could not install one or more boot-critical drivers.
+To install Windows, make sure that the drivers are valid, and restart the installation” message.
+On the USB flash drive, open the $WinPEDriver$ and remove the IntelMEI folder.

-The $WinPEDriver$ folder is important because the $WinPEDriver$ folder contains the drivers for Windows to boot successfully from the USB Flash drive and the hardware on that Mac.
+The $WinPEDriver$ folder is important because it contains the drivers for Windows to boot successfully from the USB flash drive and the hardware on that Mac.

 Boot from the USB Flash drive

 To inject the drivers, the Mac must be booted from the USB flash drive.

 - Insert the USB flash drive into an available USB port on the Mac